Ceeta: That's the galactic core. We don't want to go there.

 Jacob Taylor: The core is just black holes and exploding suns.
 There are no habitable planets there.

 - In the game Space Pirates and Zombies, the galactic core is home to millions and millions of zombies, and its discovery causes them all to begin invading the rest of the galaxy.

 - Spore: The galactic core is surrounded by the civilization of the biomechanical Abusive Precursors the Grox, and reaching the core itself reveals a wormhole allowing you to make contact with a civilization of more Benevolent Precursors, making this a Subverted Trope.
 Even ignoring the Grox, the effect of the core's heavy gravity means that your ship's travel radius is shorter, so navigating becomes much more tricky.

-- Drive: The Continuum of Makers, one of the most powerful civilizations in existence and a bitter and deadly enemy of humanity, is centered over the Milky Way's galactic core.
+- Drive (Dave Kellett): The Continuum of Makers, one of the most powerful civilizations in existence and a bitter and deadly enemy of humanity, is centered over the Milky Way's galactic core.

 - Schlock Mercenary: The galactic core is mostly exploding suns and black holes, which makes it perfect ground for the experiments of the Gatekeepers.
 They eventually start up a zero-point energy generator using the core itself, which was actually designed as a bomb by dark matter entities from Andromeda who wanted to destroy the Milky Way.
 Petey takes control of it and declares himself a God.
 Well, god-ish.